 Unusual circumstances may dictate multiple interactions.
-The client may initiate as many Interact-Request - Interact - I
+The client may initiate as many Interact-Request - Interact - InteractDone sequences as it needs before it sends SaveYourselfDone.

 When a client receives SaveYourself and has not yet responded SaveYourselfDone to a previous SaveYourself, it must send a SaveYourselfDone and may then begin responding as appropriate to the newly received SaveYourself.